xiaohu4313888/lrb/README.md

 ## Installation

-For ease of use, we also provide a docker image which contains the simulator.
+For ease of use, we provide a docker image which contains the simulator.
 Our documentation assumes that you use this image.
 To run it:
 ```shell script
  docker run -it -v ${YOUR TRACE DIRECTORY}:/trace sunnyszy/webcachesim ${traceFile} ${cacheType} ${cacheSize} [--param=value]
 ```